-The California State Lands Commission is processing two lease applications for offshore floating wind energy projects in California State waters both located offshore the Vandenberg Space Force Base.
+The California State Lands Commission is gathering information for two lease applications for offshore floating wind energy projects in California State waters both located offshore the Vandenberg Air Force Base.
 The two Project Applicants are CADEMO Corporation (CADEMO), a renewable energy development company, and IDEOL USA Inc. (IDEOL), a floating offshore wind technology company and project developer.
 CADEMO proposes to install and operate four offshore floating wind turbines.
 CADEMO proposes to examine the performance of two distinct floating foundation platforms (barge and tension-leg).
 Each wind turbine would be capable of producing 12 to 15 megawatts (MW) of renewable electricity.
 A combined maximum of 60 MW could be generated from the proposed four wind turbines, which would be connected in a series with electrical inter-array cables.
-The precise lease area and activities were evaluated through a preliminary environmental assessment released in October, 2021.
-The State will evaluate further as part of a State Environmental Impact Report process (California State Lands Commission 2021).
+The precise lease area and activities would be evaluated further by the State as part of a State Environmental Impact Report process (California State Lands Commission 2021).

-BOEM has also written an Environmental Assessment for the Humboldt Wind Energy Area offshore northern California, which is to the north of the Proposed Action.
-A Finding of No Significant Impact was issued, and if leases are offered in 2022, site assessment and characterization activities would be going on currently with the Proposed Action.
+BOEM is concurrently writing an Environmental Assessment for the Humboldt Wind Energy Area offshore northern California, which is to the north of the Proposed Action.
+If a Finding of No Significant

+Impact is issued and if leases are offered in 2022, site assessment and characterization activities would be going on currently with the Proposed Action.